nguyenthuongvo/Vox/README.md

 # Technical document
 ### 1. Command
 #### All command send to SP110E has 4 bytes, 3 bytes is data and last byte is command.
-4 bytes must be HEX code `NO SPACE BETWEEN` command.
+4 bytes must be HEX code `NO SPACE BETWEEN` byte.
 (Video) How to test command: https://www.youtube.com/watch?v=IN22t3pKAs0

 | Command  | Command  | Data  |  Return/Response |